Costa Rica- National PES programme

 Facilitators

 By law, forest engineers (regentes forestales) and forestry organisations act as intermediaries or facilitators.
-Those local facilitators working with FONAFIFO must comply with some criteria, including: signing an agreement of collaboration; they have to keep a separate bank account to deal with the payments; pre-qualify applicants for the PES; agree to give payments to landowners within 15 days of FONAFIFO making the funds available; collaborate with FONAFIFO with technical assistance, monitoring, and forestry regency contracts; have a written agreement of how much they charge the landowners for their services (it cannot exceed 18% of the payment); have individual contracts with the landowners; and present bank statements to FONAFIFO twice a year showing payments received and made.
+Those local facilitators working with FONAFIFO must comply with some criteria, including: signing an agreement of collaboration; they have to keep a separate bank account to deal with the payments; pre-qualify applicants for the PES; agree to give payments to landowners within 15 days of FONAFIFO making the funds available; collaborate with FONAFIFO with technical assistance, monitoring, and forestry regency contracts; have a written agreement of how much they charge the landowners for their services (it cannot exceed 18 per cent of the payment); have individual contracts with the landowners; and present bank statements to FONAFIFO twice a year showing payments received and made.

 The tasks of these facilitators vary.
 For example: a) grouping smallholders under one umbrella to reduce transaction costs, b) approaching large landowners who are not interested in the paperwork involved, c) helping landowners overcome the bureaucracy of the process.
-In all the cases, the intermediary supports the landowner and, in exchange for a fee (usually 12-18% of the payment, but no more than that according to FONAFIFO guidelines), assists with technical assistance and monitoring.
-One example is FUNDECOR, a long-established intermediary, who promotes Forest Stewardship Council (FSC) certification and works with smallholders.
-However, according to FONAFIFO (Alexandra Saenz, June 2005), sometimes intermediaries can actually burden the process and take away too much of the payment that should go to the landowner.
-Unfortunately, there are no written guidelines to determine the best intermediary and this is a process that must be learnt along the way.
+In all the cases, the intermediary supports the landowner and, in exchange for a fee (usually 12-18 per cent of the payment, but no more than that according to FONAFIFO guidelines), assists with technical assistance and monitoring.
+One example is FUNDECOR, a long-established intermediary, which promotes Forest Stewardship Council (FSC) certification and works with smallholders.

 Market design